 LeRay Mansion, which is listed on the National Register of Historic Places, is one of the attractions on several of the Fort Drum History Tours.

-If you love history, join us on one of our upcoming tours!
+If you love history, plan to join us on one of our upcoming tours!

 Watch this page for details as they become available.

 Frequently Asked Questions